The “Eat What You Want” E-Book by @rebekahhopetilson is live! Launch Price is only $19! http://www.mashelite.com/eatwhatyouwant/

 2. Jerk Dip Squats: this is another way of conditioning the body to handle heavy weights.
 I suggest using 105+% with this movement.
 Basically rack the weight as if you were going to perform a jerk, and then just perform the dip portion 3-5 reps.
 You can really practice your timing with the oscillation of the bar during this movement.
 I would perform this movement using 3-5 sets of 3-5 reps.

 4. Jerks paused in the dip and/or catch position- I love this exercise to teach the body the exact positions that it should be in during the dip and drive and the catch phase.
 The isometric contraction during the pause will also help to strengthen the position that you are pausing in.
 You can pause one or the other or both phases.
 I mix it up a lot with this exercise.
+If you find yourself in the wrong position, I suggest correcting before recovering to encourage proper positions.
+This is a great way to expose mistakes that you might be making.

 5. Let’s not forget the almighty Push Press: I love this movement.
 If I don’t program this exercise, it feels like my program is naked.
 This is a great exercise to teach the dip and drive.
 It is also the best option for getting your athletes stronger overhead.
+You will find that the push press will make all upper body movements stronger.
+I have watched people increase their bench press with the push press.
+This is especially true for benchers that have good leg drive.
+You are simply teaching the lower and upper bodies to work in conjunction with one another during this exercise.

 I hope that these exercises will help you tame the beast that is your jerk.
 Fixing any lift will always be a combination of technique and strength.
 Between this article and the one by Coach McCauley, you should be ready to attack your split jerk from both sides.